Class of 2024

 Ashley Sias (CBC)

-A PhD student working in the Tanis lab to understand how homocysteine metabolism affects Alzheimer’s disease (AD).
-The Tanis lab uses C. elegans to study dietary impacts on AD, and have created the first C. elegans model of hyperhomocysteinemia.
-This will provide an in vivo model for understanding how impaired homocysteine metabolism contributes to AD pathogenesis.
+A PhD student working in the Tanis lab to understand how altered homocysteine and hydrogen sulfide metabolism impact aging and neurodegeneration.
+The Tanis lab uses C. elegans to study dietary impacts on Alzheimer’s disease (AD), and have created the first C. elegans model of hyperhomocystenemia.
+Both hyperhomocysteinemia and altered hydrogen sulfide signaling are risk factors for age-related diseases.
+This in vivo model will provide new insight into how impaired homocysteine and hydrogen sulfide metabolism contribute to the pathogenesis of aging and age-related diseases.

 James VanAntwerp (CBE)